lukechampine/freeze/README.md

 without worrying about them modifying it.
 With freeze, you can guard against these unwanted or intended behaviors.

-Three functions are provided: `Pointer`, `Slice`, and `Object`.
-Each function returns a copy of their input that is backed by protected memory. `Object` is a generic function that freezes either a pointer or a slice, but differs from `Pointer` and `Slice` in that it descends into the object and freezes it recursively.
-That is, calling `Object` on a slice of pointers will freeze both the slice and the pointers.
+Functions are provided for freezing the three "pointer types:" `Pointer`, `Slice`, and `Map`.
+Each function returns a copy of their input that is backed by protected memory.
+In addition, `Object` is provided for freezing recursively.
+Given a slice of pointers, `Object` will prevent modifications to both the pointer data and the slice data, while `Slice` merely does the latter.

 To freeze an object:

 ```go
 type foo struct {